HIV doesn’t prevent you from becoming a mother. You can have children if and when you are ready.

-Your partner may also be offered anti-HIV treatment as a preventative step when you are trying to conceive.
+Your partner may also be offered HIV pre-exposure prophylaxis (PrEP) as a preventative step when you are trying to conceive.

 Having a child is a rewarding and exciting experience, but there can be challenges along the way.
 For all mums, receiving support from your partner, family, friends and healthcare team can make all the difference during difficult times.

 Talking to other mums living with HIV can also be helpful, as they can provide practical advice and talk about their own experiences of starting a family.
 Watch Angelina’s story of motherhood and hear her top tips on how to manage parenthood.